Fast Neural Representations for Direct Volume Rendering: Ablation Study

 \subsection{Latent Grid}

-Next, we investigate the effect of the volumetric latent grid as introduced in \autoref{sec:fastSRN:latentgrid} on the reconstruction quality.
-For Ejecta with many fine-scale details that need to be reconstructed, \autoref{fig:volumetric:stats} shows quantitative results for different resolutions of the latent grid and different channel-layer configurations of the network.
+Next, we investigate the effect of the volumetric latent grid on reconstruction quality.
+For Ejecta with many fine-scale details, \autoref{fig:volumetric:stats} shows quantitative results for different resolutions of the latent grid and different network configurations.
 As one can see, the reconstruction quality drastically increases with increasing latent grid resolution.
 At finer grids, i.e. $32^3$ and higher, the choice of the network has a rather limited effect on the overall reconstruction quality.
-In these cases, a small network of only two layers {\`a} 32 hidden channels is sufficient to achieve high quality.
-Only for small grids -- or no latent grid at all -- can larger networks improve the overall quality.
-On the other hand, the internal network configuration has a strong impact on the reconstruction quality when low-resolution latent grids are used.
-We also see that the learning skills of the network are important to achieve the highest reconstruction accuracy.
-This is indicated by the deteriorated quality when using less expressive networks with only 2 layers, as well as the slight quality increase when more layers and channels are used.
+The differences between networks of four and six layers are not noticeable.
+In these cases, a small network of only four layers {\`a} 32 hidden channels is sufficient to achieve good reconstruction quality.
+Only when using small grids -- or no latent grid at all -- can larger networks improve the overall quality.

-To further assert that the quality improvement is not solely due to the volumetric latent grid while the SRN is superfluous, we compare the rendered images to images that were rendered from a low-pass filtered density grid with the same memory consumption as the latent grid (row "off" in \autoref{fig:volumetric:stats}).
+To confirm that the quality improvement is not solely due to the volumetric latent grid while the SRN is superfluous, we compare the rendered images to images that were rendered from a low-pass filtered density grid with the same memory consumption as the latent grid (row "off" in \autoref{fig:volumetric:stats}).
 For example, for a latent grid of resolution $32^3$ and $16$ features, the original volume is first low-pass filtered and then down-sampled to a grid resolution of $\sqrt[3]{32^3 \cdot 16}\approx 81$.
 The width of the low-pass filter is selected according to the sub-sampling frequency.
 As one can see from \autoref{fig:volumetric:stats}, and evidenced by the qualitative assessment in \autoref{fig:volumetric:images}, by using a latent grid in combination with the SRN even small-scale structures are maintained.
 In the low-resolution density grid, many of these structures are lost.